 With a background in computer engineering, Carina assists technology and pharmaceutical clients in protecting and transacting their intellectual property rights, including patents, copyrights, trade secrets, licences, and social media rights.
 She advises clients on structuring, drafting and negotiating complex commercial and technology agreements, and licences.

 Carina has extensive experience litigating complex patent cases for many global pharmaceutical companies, including Federal Court proceedings under the Patented Medicines (Notice of Compliance Regulations).
 Carina also assists clients in managing and defending their trademark portfolios and in dealing with privacy law issues.
 She has appeared before the Federal Court of Canada, the Federal Court of Appeal, the Patent Appeal Board and the Trademarks Opposition Board, and has advised on matters involving the Patented Medicines Prices Review Board.

 Carina has advised many technology, telecommunications, and defence sector clients in managing their regulatory environment and procurement transactions with government, including appearing before the Canadian International Trade Tribunal and Federal Court of Appeal in related procurement disputes.

-Carina has developed in-depth knowledge of Canadian administrative law and practice, including judicial review.
-In addition to her private practice experience, which has involved many aspects of administrative law, Carina served for two terms as a Tribunal Member for the Military Grievances External Review Committee (formerly the Canadian Forces Grievance Board), adjudicating disputes in the federal government context.
+Carina has in-depth knowledge of Canadian administrative law and practice, including judicial review.
+The Governor-in-Council appointed her for two terms as a tribunal member for the Military Grievances External Review Committee, a federal administrative tribunal, where she adjudicated federal labour disputes.